BeanPoleGamesDev/plummet/def/game.md

 # Project Definition

-plummet is a game inspired by minecraft dropers maps and elytra courses. you fall / fly and try to avoid obstacles as you go.
+plummet is a game inspired by minecraft dropper maps and elytra courses. you fall / fly and try to avoid obstacles as you go.

 # Platforms